Andrew Cuomo: Early life and education

 Andrew Mark Cuomo was born on December 6, 1957, in the New York City borough of Queens to lawyer and later governor of New York Mario Cuomo and Matilda (née Raffa).
+He grew up in the neighborhood of Holliswood.

-His parents were both of Italian descent; his paternal grandparents were from Nocera Inferiore and Tramonti in the Campania region of southern Italy, while his maternal grandparents were from Sicily (his grandfather from Messina).
-He has four siblings; his younger brother, Chris Cuomo, was a CNN journalist, and his elder sister is noted radiologist Margaret Cuomo.
+Cuomo's parents were both of Italian descent, tracing their ancestry back to Southern Italy.
+His paternal grandparents were from Nocera Inferiore and Tramonti in the Salerno province of Campania, while his maternal grandparents were from the Messina province of Sicily.
+He has four siblings; his younger brother, Chris Cuomo, is a current NewsNation anchor and a former CNN journalist, and his elder sister is noted radiologist Margaret Cuomo.

-Cuomo graduated from St. Gerard Majella's School in 1971 and Archbishop Molloy High School in 1975.
-He earned a Bachelor of Arts from Fordham University in 1979 and a Juris Doctor from Albany Law School in 1982.
+Cuomo graduated from Archbishop Molloy High School, a private, college prep Catholic school in Briarwood, in 1975.
+He earned a Bachelor of Arts degree from Fordham University in 1979 and a Juris Doctor degree from Albany Law School in 1982.
+He lived in Sunnyside, Queens for five years after law school graduation.